robyvandamme/dotadr/README.md

     [title]    The title of the new decision record

 OPTIONS:
     -h, --help          Prints help information
         --debug         Enable debug logging for troubleshooting
         --logfile       The file to send the log output to
+    -s, --supersedes    The ID of the decision record this decision record
+                        supersedes

 ```